Hua Qianfang

 Hua Qianfang (花千芳 (Huā Qiānfāng); born 1978) is a Chinese essayist and blogger.
 He is now the vice president of Fushun Writers Association.
 His most well-known works are Our Armageddon and Our Journey Is The Ocean of Stars.
 He is a supporter of communist orthodoxy and has expressed nationalist, anti-American and anti-western sentiments.
-He is noted for praising Xi Jinping, General Secretary of the Communist Party of China at a conference on art and literature.
+He is noted for praising Xi Jinping, General Secretary of the Chinese Communist Party at a conference on art and literature.

 Biography

 Hua was born and raised in Qingyuan Manchu Autonomous County, Liaoning.